szczurek-lab/hyformer/README.md

 # Jointformer

-The official implementation of the [Jointformer](https://arxiv.org/abs/2310.02066), which is a [joint model](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/LasserreBishopMinka06.pdf) that simultaneously generates novel molecules and predicts their properties.
+The official implementation of [Jointformer](https://arxiv.org/abs/2310.02066), a [joint model](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/LasserreBishopMinka06.pdf) that simultaneously generates new molecules and predicts their properties.

+For using Jointformer, refer to [Getting Started](#getting-started) section.
+For reproducing experiments TBA.

 ## Getting Started

 ### Installation
-To create an environment that satisfies the requirements necessary to run Jointformer, run
+To create an environment that satisfies the necessary requirements run
 ```
  conda env create -f jointformer.yml
 ```